-“Porn often involves a whole lot of bouncing up and down, screaming at the top of your lungs, back-arching and hip popping,” says Dr. O’Reilly.
-While this may feel good for some, it won’t often (or even usually) lead to orgasm for most, she says.
-“Many of us orgasm from rubbing, grinding, rocking and sliding—when you rub up and down and side to side, it allows you to create friction against your clitoris—externally and internally (though our lips); this is more likely to lead to orgasm than a simply in-and-out motion (for most of us),” she says.
+"Porn often involves a whole lot of bouncing up and down, screaming at the top of your lungs, back-arching and hip popping," says Dr. O'Reilly.
+While this may feel good for some, it won't often (or even usually) lead to orgasm for most, she says; the truth is that how to orgasm really depends on the person doing it.
+"Many of us orgasm from rubbing, grinding, rocking and sliding—when you rub up and down and side to side, it allows you to create friction against your clitoris—externally and internally (though our lips); this is more likely to lead to orgasm than a simply in-and-out motion (for most of us)," she says.

 3. You’re too focused on your partner’s pleasure

 "If you’re worried about what [your partner's] thinking, feeling, seeing, tasting and smelling, you cannot indulge in your own pleasure," says Dr. O'Reilly.
 "If you’re willing to be a little more selfish, you’ll be more less likely to have trouble orgasming."

 4. You're refusing to give yourself a hand

 "If you’re hung up on one type of pleasure or one type of orgasm—penis in vagina orgasm—you’ll be less likely to orgasm," says Dr. O'Reilly.
 In other words, don't be afraid of masturbation in the middle of sex (this is more likely than not to be a turn on for your partner, she says).

 Dr. O'Reilly explains that holding your breath during sex can impede sexual response.
 "Try breathing in rhythm with the movement of your hips or with every lick, stroke or pump," she advises.
 "As you approach orgasm, exaggerate your breathing (longer inhales and exhales) to prolong the climax and intensify your body's delightful spasms."

 6. You're censoring your sounds